St. Stephen's Episcopal Church

 The Virginia Girls Choir is a community-wide choir for girls in grades 3-12.
 Choir members participate in Sunday worship twice a month, a weekly Evensong service, concerts and special appearances, trips and tours.
 Girls also earn stipends and receive voice lessons.

-Auditions: To schedule an audition, please fill out the online application, and contact Stephanie Auld.
+Auditions: To schedule an audition, please fill out the online application, and contact Brandon Dumas.
 (Please ignore the dates on the form under "Event Information."
 These are for internal use only.)

 Information sheet: An information sheet on the choir with FAQs is available for downloading and printing here (PDF file).